Campus Policy on Scientific Misconduct

 5. Record and document all relevant information obtained in the course of the investigation.
 This documentation is to be made available to the appropriate officials of sponsoring agencies, when requested.

 6. Analyze and summarize results of the investigation.

 7. Prepare and submit a written report to the Vice President for Academic Affairs, including a summary of the investigation, findings, and recommendations for further action.

-At the conclusion of the investigation, the Vice President for Academic Affairs or his designee will:
+At the conclusion of the investigation, the Provost and Vice President for Academic Affairs or his designee will: